0xAl3xH/DashFit/README.md

 #DashFit
-A SPA (single page application) that serves to facilitates logging of user dietary and weight information.
+A SPA (single page application) dashboard that serves to facilitates logging of user dietary and weight information.
+Specifically, it is a platform to allow user input, storage, and viewing of his/her fitness metrics.

 ####Features
 1. User authorization system